VaneVillanuevaCollao/VaneVillanuevaCollao.github.io/research.md

 <!---	<details>
   <summary><span class='icon-right'></span> Abstract</summary><p>-->
-In blockchain, large investors pervasively hold the concentration of power in decentralized organizations due to vote buying or acquisition of voting rights.
-Retail investors see cryptoassets as yield and are not interested in exercising their voting rights because coordination is still missing.
+In blockchain, large investors hold a concentration of power in decentralized organizations due to vote buying or the acquisition of voting rights.
+Retail investors see cryptoassets as a yield and are not interested in exercising their voting rights because coordination is still missing.
 However, instances of aggregation among younger generations have particularly affected corporate governance dynamics: their ability to coordinate, as demonstrated during the GameStop/Robinhood Saga.
-This proposal aims to exemplify how retail investors’ voting rights in decentralized organizations can be incentivized through a lab experiment on cryptoinvestors’ behavior.
+This proposal aims to exemplify how retail investors’ voting rights in decentralized organizations can be incentivized through a lab experiment on crypto investors’ behavior.
 <!--- </p></details>-->
 <br>
 <br>